-Risk identified IFRS 16 Summary IFRS 16 is effective for central government bodies from 1 April 2022 and the introduction of IFRS 16 will have a significant impact on the balance sheet and on recorded capital expenditure for SLC.
-SLC disclosed the potential impact of IFRS 16 in the 2021/22 financial statements, which were audited during the prior year audit with no issues noted.
-The SLC has since moved to new office space resulting in a change to this estimate.
-While we have still to review the lease agreement for the office space, our initial understanding is that this would not fall within the IFRS 16 requirements We recommend that an accounting paper is presented to the Audit Committee on the transition for review and approval as part of the Commission's governance over financial reporting.
-Deloitte response We will request from management an accounting paper on the implementation of IFRS 16 (including the controls in place over reporting under the standard, and any judgements identified in transition and in-year application).
-During our final audit we will perform testing of SLC's IFRS 16 disclosures, including any new judgements.
+Risk identified IFRS 16 Summary IFRS 16 is effective from 1 April 2022 and the introduction of IFRS 16 will have a significant impact on the balance sheet and on recorded capital expenditure for OSCR.
+The 2021/22 financial statements reported that OSCR has a lease relating to office space and this lease will require an adjustment to the Statement of Financial Position for the recognition of a right of use asset and liability for future lease commitments.
+IFRS 16 disclosures will need to be updated to capture any new leases entered into this year.
+We recommend that an accounting paper is presented to the Audit Risk and Assurance Committee on the transition for review and approval as part of the Board's governance over financial reporting.
+Deloitte response We will request from management an accounting paper on the implementation of IFRS 16 (including the controls in place over reporting under the standard, and any additional judgements identified in transition and in-year application).
+During our final audit we will perform testing of OSCR's IFRS 16 disclosures, including any new judgements.

-1.1 Wider scope requirements Overview
+1.1 Wider scope requirements

+Overview